 A sensor will not stop a leak.
 But it will alert you to a potential issue for you to address before it becomes a bigger problem.

-Protect and prevent with
+Protect and prevent with a water shutoff device

 The enhanced security option